 Teaching time required varies, but each child at kindergarten level should have about 20 minutes of interactive teaching time, and first graders should have about 25 minutes.
 For most lessons, children will also spend some time working on their own, but most of the lesson is generally completed with the parent.

-Parents need to do a little advance preparation for lessons, especially getting out the required resources from the activity box and understanding how they are to be used.
-Otherwise, lessons are open-and-go.
+Parents need to do a little advance preparation for lessons, especially familiarizing themselves with the resources from the activity box and knowing how they will be used in the lesson presentations.
+Otherwise, lessons are "open-and-go."

 The stories and illustrations in the courses are wholesome and supportive of traditional values.
 There are occasional mentions of God as creator, such as on p.
 128 of Math K where it says, “Winter, spring, summer, fall.
 God gave us four seasons.”
 But such instances are rare.